Type K vs. Type J Thermocouple Wire: Which One To Buy?

 Type K vs. Type J Thermocouple Wire: Which To Buy?

 When choosing a thermocouple wire, the most common choice is between Type K and Type J, as they are versatile, equally reliable, and suitable for a larger number of applications than more niche variations of a thermocouple wire.
+Let's look into the differences between these two most popular types of a thermocouple wire.

 What Is A Type K Thermocouple Wire?

 • Because of its oxidation properties, Type K thermocouple wire lasts longer than Type J thermocouple.
-Type K is a fast-response type thermocouple, which means that it is excellent at measuring the temperatures of surfaces and liquids.
+Type K is a fast-response type thermocouple, which means it is excellent at measuring the temperatures of surfaces and liquids.

 What Is Type K Thermocouple Used For?

 Type K thermocouple wire is commonly used in applications with a temperature rating of 550 °C and above.
 The maximum operating temperature is 1100 °C. Usually, the applications of a type K thermocouple wire fall into this range.
+Type K is the most common type of thermocouple wire.

-Some of the common applications are:
+Some of the common applications of Type K are:

-• Nuclear Plants - a type K thermocouple is radiation hardened, which means its susceptibility to radiation impact is lower than other similar materials.
+• Nuclear Plants: a type K thermocouple is radiation hardened, which means its susceptibility to radiation impact is lower than other similar materials.

 Type K thermocouple wire is not suitable for vacuum-like applications and sulphuric conditions because of the properties of chromel and alumel in these environments.
+Type K also cannot be used in highly reducing atmospheres with a lack of oxygen because the protective layer of the cable can be compromised there.
+Thermocouples suitable for reducing environments are Type N Nicrosil/Nisil and Type C Tungsten/Rhenium.

 What Is A Type J Thermocouple Wire?